Henry Ellis Lackey Papers, 1864-1939 (bulk 1834-1939): Finding Aid

 Description of Contents

-The Henry Ellis Lackey Papers, comprising 2.5 linear inches of documentation, span from 1864 to 1939, with a majority of the materials falling into the time periods of 1894-1899 and 1938-1939.
+The Henry Ellis Lackey Papers, comprising 0.21 linear feet of documentation, span from 1864 to 1939, with a majority of the materials falling into the time periods of 1894-1899 and 1938-1939.
 The collection pertains to Lackey's time as a midshipman at the Naval Academy, including his plebe cruise, and his command of Squadron 40 (Temporary) in European waters.

 Lackey's scrapbook, which spans from 1894 to 1899, pertains to Lackey's experiences at the United States Naval Academy, including his appointment as an alternate, his plebe cruise aboard U.S.S.
 Monongahela, and the Naval Academy Class of 1899.
 The scrapbook contains an account of the plebe cruise, photographs (likely of Funchal, Madeira), event programs, telegrams, newspaper clippings, letters received by Lackey regarding his appointment, pictures of U.S. Navy vessels, and drawings of the rigging and equipment of U.S.S.
 Monongahela.
 The scrapbook also contains several examples of Confederate currency, as well as two invitations from the Governor General of the Philippines from Lackey's days as a Lieutenant.